| A survey was prepared and

 confirmed with recognized child care providers, as well as

 regional and national child care organizations.
+PPC analyzed the feasibility of

 the operation through the preparation of a balance sheet, as